ali5ter/ubuntu_install_tools/README.md

 * Ubuntu 15.10 (Wily Werewolf)

 ## Unattended installation ISO creation
-The `create_iso.sh` script will download a Ubuntu Server ISO and reconfigure it to perform an unattended installation.
+**The [create_iso](create_iso) script will download a Ubuntu Server ISO and reconfigure it to perform an unattended installation.**

-This script is written to run on an existing Ubuntu system and has been tested on Ubuntu 14.04 LTS Desktop systems.
-You can download and run the script like this
+This script is written to run on an existing Ubuntu system and has been tested on Ubuntu 14.04 LTS Desktop.

+Download the script and run it

-    wget http://gitlab.different.com/alister/ubuntu_install_tools/raw/master/create_iso.sh && chmod 755 create_iso.sh
+    wget http://gitlab.different.com/alister/ubuntu_install_tools/raw/master/create_iso && chmod 755 create_iso
-    sudo ./create_iso.sh
+    sudo ./create_iso

 The script will ask what version of Ubuntu ISO to remaster and then prompt for your preferred initial account credentials.
-The `ubuntu.seed` file contains all the defaults used for the unattended installation.
+The [ubuntu.seed](ubuntu.seed) file contains all the defaults used for the unattended installation.

-The `post_install.sh` script is included in the ISO bundle so that it may be run after installation to patch and configure the installation.
+The [post_install](post_install) script is included in the ISO bundle so that it may be executed after installation to patch and configure the installation.

 The resulting ISO can be burnt to CDROM, USB drive or mounted directly for other installation methods, such as creating a virtual machine.